 Ok, now for the key.
 The most important thing to remember is that your relationship with your former partner is not the same as your child’s relationship with your former partner.
 Your ex is your ex, but your ex is your child’s parent.

 Your kids have to know that it is okay, and is in fact healthy, to have good relationships with both parents.
 In fact, decades of research have shown this to be true.
 Kids whose parents are able to work together collaboratively to co-parent have better outcomes than kids whose parents have a high-conflict divorce or end to their relationship.*

 Two people ending a relationship is difficult enough; when children are involved, it becomes much more complicated.
 It is up to the adults to put the well-being of their children ahead of “winning.”

 At some point, you and your former partner liked each other enough to make a baby.
 Whatever the status of your relationship is at this point, you still have a child to raise into a healthy, functioning adult.
 Keeping that in mind will help you make decisions with your child’s best interests at heart and will make it easier for you and your child’s other parent to work together.
-To help you get some clarity, we created some journaling pages for you.
-Check out our free printable, How Do I Really Feel about Co-Parenting with My Ex?

 *Resources for helping children cope with divorce: